Gold medal for Anderson but a black eye for snowboarding

 Two weeks ago, Anderson won the Winter X Games with a cab double cork 900 – two head-over-heels flips with 2+ twists mixed in.
 It was one of the gold standards in a sport that prides itself on – in fact, lives for – progression, sometimes at the cost of safety, sanity and everything else.

 On this day, Anderson was never tempted to try that kind of trick.
-Her three jumps at the bottom consisted of a backside 540, a cab 540 and a front 720 – 1+ twists, 1+ twists and two twists.
-It was the sort of run that might’ve won a contest in 2008 – if the rest of the riders were having an off day.
+Her three jumps at the bottom consisted of a backside 540, a cab 540 and a front 700 – 1+ twists, 1+ twists and two twists.
+It was the sort of run that would’ve won a contest in 2008 – if the rest of the riders were having an off day.

 Anderson owned the fact that she won by simply surviving, and also took credit for being one of the few snowboarders who actually wanted to ride.